WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** 800x600
 - **Settings:** Low
 - **Method & Source:** Crossover 23.6 (x64), Steam
+- **Notes:**
+  - Surprised this ran
-- **Notes:** Surprised this ran, Settings are as low as I could get and get like 10-15fps
+  - Settings are as low as I could get and get like 10-15fps

 ### X-Plane 12 - u/WhySooooFurious
 - **Stability:** Not Stable